wireapp/wire-server-deploy/offline/upgrading.md

 kubenode4 node_labels="wire.com/role=sftd" node_annotations="{'wire.com/external-ip': 'XXXX'}"
 ```

-If the node does not know its onw public IP (e.g. becuase it's behind NAT) then you should also set
+If the node does not know its own public IP (e.g. becuase it's behind NAT) then you should also set
 the `wire.com/external-ip` annotation to the public IP of the node.

 ### Upgradinging sftd